 Chair, DBA Program, Lawrence Tech

-Cox, J. (Expected defense, Spring 2014).
-An evaluation of the relationship between emotional intelligence, group cohesiveness, and strategic thinking capacity: Implications for positive collaboration.
+Cox, J. (Defended, May 2014).
+An evaluation of the relationship among emotional intelligence, SOAR, and collaboration: Implications for teams.

 Member, DBA Program, Lawrence Tech

 Hitchcock, J. (2014).
 An exploration of organizational collective motivation and the influence of the SOAR framework to build organizational collective motivation.
 Chair: J. Stavros.

 Miklovich, P. (2014).
 Stakeholders' perception of legitimacy and the impact on the organizational sustainability strategy of federally qualified health centers.
 Chair: J Stavros.

 Funyak, J. (2013).
 An exploratory case study: The identification and perception of customer value and sustainable value by an automotive supplier.
 Chair: V. Hoffner.